-Dealing with the aftermath of any disaster that has affected your property can be a traumatic situation filled with stress and uncertainty.
-Paul Davis provides the following tips and information that can help the recovery process go smoother.
+Dealing with the aftermath of a disaster that has affected your house can be a traumatic situation filled with stress and uncertainty.
+Paul Davis offers the following information and tips that will help the recovery process go smoother.

 Contact Paul Davis for all your property damage needs.
 (812) 477-5757

-- Obviously, it is extremely important to be sure you and your family (and don’t forget your pets) are safe and that you contact your relatives and friends to let them know you are all safe.
+- Obviously, it’s extremely important to make sure you and your family (and don’t forget pets) are secure and that you contact your friends and relatives to assure them that you are safe.

-- Keep a listing of all household personal belongings or goods you have discarded and receipts for any expenses you incur while protecting your home.
+- Keep a listing of any and all household personal belongings or goods you have thrown out and receipts for any expenses you incur while protecting your property.

 Water Damage Tips

-- Be Safe: A water event can present a lot of potential safety hazards to residents.
-The potential for slips, falls and electric shock are real.
+- Be Safe: A water event can present several possible safety hazards to occupants.
+The potential for slips and falls and electric shock are real.
 Also, items soaked with water can be very heavy.
-Only handle tasks that can be done so safely.
+Only complete tasks that can be done safely.

-- Electrical: Be sure to turn off the power to affected areas of the house.
-Do not operate the television or other electrical appliances while you are standing on wet floors or carpets.
+- Electrical: Be sure to turn off all power to affected rooms of the property.
+Do not operate your TV or other electrical appliances while you are standing on wet floors or carpets.

-- Air Conditioning: Turn on your air conditioner to aid in drying in summertime or in more humid regions.
+- Air Conditioning: Turn your air conditioner on to speed up drying in the summer or in humid areas of the country.

-- Floors: Get rid of as much standing water as possible, using towels or a mop.
+- Floors: Remove as much standing water as possible, using towels or a mop.
 (Do not use a vacuum cleaner.)

-- Clothing/Fabrics: Relocate wet items to dry areas.
-Don’t let draperies to stay in contact with wet floors or carpeting.
+- Clothing/Fabrics: Transfer wet items to dry areas.
+Don’t allow draperies to stay in contact with wet floors or carpeting.

-- Furniture: Move lighter pieces away from the carpet.
-Place plastic wrap or plastic bags beneath the legs of bigger furniture.
-Wipe any excess water off of the furniture.
+- Furniture: Move lighter pieces away from the carpeting.
+Place plastic wrap or plastic bags under the legs of large furniture.
+Wipe any residual water off of the furniture.

 Fire Damage Tips

-You have suffered a fire loss.
-While you are waiting for a member of the Paul Davis team to arrive, below are some helpful tips to help deal with the damage:
+You’ve suffered a fire loss.
+While you are waiting for Paul Davis to arrive, below are some tips to help deal with the damage:

-- Be Safe: Never reenter affected areas of the house until fire officials have deemed the home completely safe.
-Even when the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from the water used to diffuse the fire, as well as cuts and scrapes from exposed, sharp edges are real.
-Only perform tasks that can be done completely safely.
+- Be Safe: Never reenter affected areas of the house until fire officials have deemed the scene safe.
+Even after the fire is out, there are potential safety hazards to be aware of.
+The potential for slips and falls from water used to extinguish the fire, and scrapes and cuts from exposed, sharp edges are real.
+Only perform tasks that can be done safely.

 - Going Back Inside: The aftermath of fire damage are measured down to microscopic levels.
-Even for a short time, entry by a person can lead to extra damage.
+Even for a short period of time, entry by a person can create extra damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Appliances/Electronics: Do not use any stereo, TV or other electrical appliances until they have been inspected by a technician.
-If the electricity is turned off, empty your refrigerator/freezer completely and prop the doors open using a rolled towel.
+- Electronics/Appliances: Never use any TV, stereo or electronic appliances until they have been checked by a technician.
+If the electricity is off, empty your refrigerator/freezer completely and prop the doors open with a rolled towel.

-- Doors: Close all doors in affected areas to localize smoke odors as much as possible.
+- Doors: Shut all doors in affected rooms to restrict smoke odors as much as possible.

-- Food Items: Do not eat any food exposed to smoke or canned products that have been subjected to excessive heat.
+- Food Items: Do not consume food exposed to smoke or canned items that have been exposed to excessive heat.

-- Pets: Transfer any and all pets to a safe environment until your house has been completely restored and cleaned.
+- Pets: Transfer all pets to a safe environment until your property has been restored and cleaned.

 - Windows: Open windows to ventilate the area when possible.